Table of Contents[Hide][Show]

 These do not affect SSDI eligibility.

-What does matter is earned income from work.
-If you are performing substantial gainful activity (SGA)—generally more than:
+However, what does matter is earned income from work.
+The Social Security Administration (SSA) pays close attention to something called substantial gainful activity (SGA).
+If you are performing SGA—generally more than:

 - $1,690/month in 2026, or